Frequently Asked Questions

 What methods of payment are accepted for delinquent taxes?

 Cash, personal checks, business checks, certified checks and money orders are acceptable during most of the year.
 However, during specified periods, cash, certified checks or money orders are required.
 (Please call the Delinquent Tax Department for details.)
-At this time, credit cards are not an accepted form of payment.
+At this time, credit cards are not an accepted form of payment over the phone or in office.

 If I pay someone else's delinquent tax bill, does the property become mine?